learn-co-curriculum/dsc-sql-database-data-types/README.md

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/sql-sqlite-data-types-readme' title='SQL Column Data Types'>SQL Column Data Types</a> on Learn.co and start learning to code for free.</p>

+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/sql-sqlite-data-types-readme'>SQL Data Types</a> on Learn.co and start learning to code for free.</p>